wohaco/despace/venus.md

 **EVN‑052.** Role of water (fluids) in planetary geology.

    1. **[Magellan](magellan.md)** (1989.05.04).
-Despite the high surface T ≈ 475 °C & P ≈ 92 bar, the complete lack of water makes erosion a very slow process on the planet.
+Despite the high surface T ≈ 475 ℃ & P ≈ 92 bar, the complete lack of water makes erosion a very slow process on the planet.
 Magellan’s maps show no telltale signs of past water bodies.
 The surface features can persist for hundreds of millions of years.
    1. ••• **Future/proposed missions:** •••
       1. **[DAVINCI](davinci.md)** (…).
 To reveal the history of water on Venus & the chemical processes at work in the unexplored lower atmo.
       1. **[VERITAS](veritas.md)** (…).
 To determine if Venus hosted ancient aqueous environments.